SampleVu-Development/SampleVu/README.md

+# SampleVu

+SampleVu is a digital product management web application and feedback collection tool desgined to streamline and organize product development processes in the food industry.

 # Couple of team notes

 Make sure you enable **Prettier** as a plugin, regardless of the editor/IDE you're using (this is being pushed from Webstorm, but VSCode works similarly).
 Auto-format on save will be your biggest friend!